Giants Vs. Washington Lines: Spread, Total, And Moneyline For Week 6

 Giants vs. Football Team Prop Bets

-As of Monday, the player and team prop bets have yet to be released on DraftKings Sportsbook.
-Nonetheless, there are two game props to consider.
+As of Wednesday, the player prop bets have yet to be released on DraftKings Sportsbook.
+Nonetheless, there are multiple team and game props to consider.

 To go into Overtime: